BPHO-Salk/ADD-CD/README.md

 # ADD-CD
 Analysis of Distance Distributions by Contour Dilations

-This program was written for the qunatitative analysis of distances between mitochondria and associated endoplasmic reticulum from transmission electron micrographs for the paper *Regulation of the cell stress response by the microprotein PIGBOS* (Qian Chu, et. al., under revision).
+This program was written for the quantitative analysis of distances between mitochondria and associated endoplasmic reticulum from transmission electron micrographs for the paper *Regulation of the cell stress response by the microprotein PIGBOS* (Qian Chu, et. al., under revision).

 This package is meant to serve two functions: